mariuste/LCD_Timer_Clock/HW/Findings_PT1.md

 - add / edit I2C adress of RTC in schematic (0xA4)
 - rename Set LED to Time_Date LED
 - comment of EEPROM im schematic is not helfful -> change to AT34C04
+- add high side switch between VBUS and D401 to be able to power LED from VBAT even if a 0.9A USB power supply is attached.
+E.g. control High side with  "nUSB_PD_OK" this way monitoring this signal is not necessary any more.

 MECHANICS
 - Fix bearings